ChrisLaganiere/MoreData/README.md

 let kyles = try?
 Person.all(matching: .nameContains("Kyle"), sortedBy: .nameAscending, moc: moc)
 ```

 ### FetchableResultsPublisher

-A solution is provided further below provided for powering SwiftUI views using a simple property wrapper, but sometimes you need to integrate data flows with other components in your app.
-A Combine publisher is included which wraps Core Data's
+`FetchableResultsPublisher` provides a Combine publisher interface on fetch results to make simple, composable, long-running Core Data query streams.
+This makes it easy to integrate data flows in view models, with `@MainActor` services, or with UI frameworks like TCA.

-`FetchableResultsPublisher` provides a Combine publisher interface to make simple, composable, long-running fetched results streams for Core Data entities, making it easy to integrate with view models, with `@MainActor` services, or with UI frameworks like TCA.
+An even easier solution to power your views is provided further below provided with a SwiftUI property wrapper, but sometimes you need to integrate data flows with other components in your app. `FetchableResultsPublisher` is good for this.

 #### Example